 Q: Where does "bean to bar" chocolate mean?
 A: Not too much really.
 All chocolate "bars" come from a bean.
 But, intention of this term focuses on craft or artisan chocolate that selects the beans and processes them with careful purpose to create chocolate with a myriad of deep flavors.
 Some of this takes place in small batch or at larger companies that still pay attention to the process.
 Equal Exchange provides a nice step-by-step explanation or you can also watch a video from Soma Chocolate using large-scale equipment.

 Q: Where do I buy my chocolate?
 A: See this list on my credentials page.
-At specialty stores when I'm on vacation or often direct from maker.
+I try to visit a chocolate store whenever I travel.
+Love to buy at specialty stores when I'm on vacation or often directly from individual makers.

 Q: What's your favorite chocolate education resource?
 A: I find myself increasingly appreciate of the podcast, The Slow Melt, by Simran Sethi.
 The Fine Chocolate and Cacao Institute also has a great list of resources for those interested in being a consumer, a maker, a chocolatier, a retailer or a buyer.